sudermanjr/andy.suderman.dev/index.md

 <p class="subheading">June 2016–May 2017</p>

-- Responsible for Linux systems running development, staging, and production infrastructure
+- Responsible for Linux systems running development, staging, and production infrastructure that supported all business operations
-- Maintained and improved Puppet/Foreman infrastructure
+- Maintained and improved Puppet/Foreman infrastructure to ensure consistent configuration and reliability in business-critical infrastructure
 - Maintained and improved Nagios/PagerDuty infrastructure

 </div>